statamic/docs/content/collections/docs/frontend-overview.md

 You'll be able to take advantage of all of our powerful, tightly coupled [tags](/tags) that do most of the heavy lifting — like fetching and displaying content from collections and taxonomies, manipulating, assets, and rendering variables.

+## Request Lifecycle

+Let's take a quick look at what happens during a typical Statamic frontend request:

+1. User visits a URL.
+2. Statamic sees if there's some data matching that URL (eg. an [entry](/collections-and-entries) or [route](/routing#statamic-routes)).
+3. [Variables](/variables) for that data item get compiled.
+4. It loads the appropriate [view](/views) and passes in the variables.
+5. Contents of the rendered view is sent back to the user's browser.

 [mix]: https://laravel.com/docs/6.x/mix